 Saeed’s arrest, enforced disappearance, torture, religious discrimination, denial of medical treatment, unfair trial, and detention within inhumane and unhealthy conditions violate both the Bahraini Constitution as well as international obligations to which Bahrain is party, namely, the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT), the International Covenant on Economic, Social and Cultural Rights (ICESCR), the International Covenant on Civil and Political Rights (ICCPR), and the International Convention on the Elimination of All Forms of Racial Discrimination (CERD).
 Since an arrest warrant was not presented, and given that Saeed was prohibited from challenging the evidence against him, we can conclude that Saeed is arbitrarily detained by Bahraini authorities.

 Accordingly, Americans for Democracy & Human Rights in Bahrain (ADHRB) calls upon Bahrain to uphold its human rights obligations by investigating all torture allegations to ensure accountability, and by giving Saeed the opportunity to defend himself through a fair retrial.
-It also urges Bahrain to provide Saeed with healthy food, healthcare, in addition to masks, sanitizers, and gloves to protect him from the Coronavirus.
+It also urges Bahrain to provide Saeed with healthy food and the necessary health care and demands that it fulfill its pledges, stop the policy of collective punishment against political prisoners, fulfill their fair demands, leading to their immediate and unconditional release.